mwinokan/HIPPO/docs/source/index.rst

    Interfacing with Syndirella and merging algorithms <syndirella>

-   Example Notebooks <notebooks>

-   Windows installation <windows>

-   Command-Line Interface <cli>

    API Reference <api_reference>

 Core concepts
 =============

-HIPPO uses an sqlite database with several inter-connected tables (see :doc:`db`).
+HIPPO uses a database with several inter-connected tables (see :doc:`db`).
 In both the database and the python API the following core objects are defined:

 Compound
 --------